II.c. Accreditation Process: Public Information and Change Notifications

-- Information supplied by the institution or program and/or the CAA in the course of the accrediting process, such as the program's self-study, the site visit report, the program's response to the site visit report, correspondence between the CAA and the institution relating to the accreditation process, or information related to investigated complaints that resulted in change of accreditation status.
+- Information supplied by the institution or program and/or the CAA in the course of the accrediting and final decision processes, such as the program's self-study, the site visit report, the program's response to the site visit report, correspondence between the CAA and the institution relating to the accreditation process, or information related to investigated complaints that resulted in change of accreditation status.
 (Accredited programs are encouraged to share this information with appropriate state agencies that have a legitimate claim for information beyond that available to the public‑at‑large.)

 4. Certain information is not available for dissemination for legal reasons, such as the existence of a legal privilege (e.g., attorney/client privilege or physician/patient privilege) and will not be disclosed without the consent of all party(ies) involved.

 To preserve the credibility of the accreditation process, members of the Council, site visitors, consultants, appeal panel members, paid staff, and other representatives of the CAA must avoid conflicts of interest in the discharge of their duties.
 Responsibility for determining and avoiding such conflicts rests primarily with the individual and with the Council on Academic Accreditation itself.
 The ASHA Board of Ethics defines conflict of interest in its Issues in Ethics Statement "Conflicts of Professional Interest" as: